 What denomination is Kerith?
 Where we’ve been and where we’re going

-I was recently told that ‘what denomination is Kerith church’ is one of the most common queries about Kerith on Google.
+I was recently told that ‘What denomination is Kerith church?’ is one of the most common queries about Kerith on Google.

 I just tried Googling this question myself.
 The top three answers all pointed to pages on our website, but none of them actually answered the question.
 Therefore, I thought I’d write a blog to try and give an answer…